 Webster Square offers more extensive common-area amenities than you’ll find in most Lincoln Park apartment buildings.

-The building has a rooftop sundeck with gas grills, a fitness center, a “club room” with kitchen, a business center and a bike storage room.
+The rooftop also hosts a fitness center, and a “club room” with a catering kitchen,.
+The building also has a business center, a bike storage room and resident storage lockers.